What is subfertility?

 What are the pregnancy outcomes with subfertility?

 Several studies have shown that women with subfertility have worse pregnancy outcomes than fertile women.
-This is what one study said: "Infants born to subfertile mothers were more likely to be preterm ... and have respiratory and gastrointestinal and/or nutritional conditions .. and were at greater risk for congenital malformations and infectious diseases as well as cardiovascular and respiratory conditions.."
+This is what a recent study published in Pediatric found: "Infants born to subfertile mothers were more likely to be preterm ... and have respiratory and gastrointestinal and/or nutritional conditions .. and were at greater risk for congenital malformations and infectious diseases as well as cardiovascular and respiratory conditions.."
 "Compared with infants born to fertile mothers, infants of subfertile .. mothers are at greater risk for adverse health outcomes at birth beyond prematurity."